mryujitanaka/Ubuntu-Post-Install-Script/README.md

 &#128073; When the 2nd script is finished, restart your PC again.

 &#9888; You may be wondering: "what about the third script?".
 Well, it can be used whenever you want to update your packages, without installing new programs on your system.
-The 3.SystemUpdateUpgrade.sh script works more or less like a Windows Update, but YOU are in control!
+The 3.SystemUpdateUpgrade.sh script works more or less like a Windows Update, but <strong>YOU</strong> are in control!

 &#127881; That's it!
 Now just test the programs that were automatically downloaded to your computer!